pedrohenriquemop/fibonacci-prime-checker/README.md

 # Fibonacci and Prime checker

-Simple program for the 5th practical assignment for the Software Engineering II discipline.
+Simple program for the 5th practical assignment of the Software Engineering II discipline.